The Comfort of Cold Coffee

 The next morning he greets me like a lover.

-filling the kettle and placing it on a burner.
+as I fill the kettle and place it on a burner.

-watching a steamy decoction stream from the cone.
+A steaming decoction starts to stream from the cone.

 I dump the dregs of the old one into the sink,